-- Add the fruit, rum, nuts and zest to an air-tight container.
+- Add the fruit, rum, pistachios and zest to an air-tight container.
 Let this mixture soak overnight or up to 1 week (this will help plump up the fruit).

 - To prepare the caramel sauce, add coconut sugar and water to a saucepan over low heat.
-Stir until it forms a caramel type sauce.
+Stir until it forms a thick caramel sauce.

-- Then add apple juice, ghee and spices to the pan and raise heat to medium for 5 minutes - keep a close eye on mixture and stir often.
+- Next, add apple juice, ghee and spices to the pan and raise the heat to medium heat.
+Cook for 5 minutes - keep a close eye on mixture and stir often.

-- Add the fruit/rum mixture and bring to a simmer for 5-6 minutes.
-Turn off stove and allow mixture to cool on stove. (this is where you’ll want to taste and adjust sweetness)
+- Add the rum-soaked dried fruit mixture and bring the pot to a simmer for 5-6 minutes.
+Turn off the stove and allow the mixture to cool on stove.
+Once cool, taste and adjust sweetness.

 - In a bowl, add the almond flour, coconut flour and baking soda and mix well.
 Add the eggs and mix until well combined.
 Fold in the completely cooled fruit mixture and spoon into a loaf pan.

 - Bake for 325 degrees for 35-45 minutes if baking in mini loaf pans.*

-If making in one large loaf pan cook for 45-1 hour.
+- If making in one large loaf pan cook for 45 minutes to 1 hour.